erlandbo/TDT4290/models/SSED.md

 # Changes
 We have made very few changes to the original repo.

 - Build Dataset script: The original ssed-repo expects the dataset to be manually labeled in Audacity [1].
 Since the group were already provided with a labeled dataset and did not have enough time to manually re-label the dataset, we decided to build a script for building the dataset.
 The script SSED/build_dataset.py will iterate over each 10seconds interval in the audio and build a dataframe by vehicles which are active in the 10second interval.
-The dataset will use a Sample rate of 16kHz.
+The dataset will use a Sample Rate of 16kHz.
 Checkout SSED/build_dataset.py for details.
 - Configuration: Changed the number of class from 5 to 3 in SSED/configs/defaults.yaml
 - Configuration: Changed the number of classes from 5 to 3 in SSED/classifier/config/defaults.py
 - Configuration: Changed the train-batch size from 32 to 32//4 = 8.
 We used a division so we would remember the original-batch size